pageboard/pagecut/README.md

 -------

 Coed.Editor options.
-- updated: a function called upon update
+- action: a function called upon each action  to the editor
+  if that function returns true, the action is not applied to the editor view.

 `Coed.defaults` stores some useful default values:
 - spec: a default, mutable, schema spec